 The Is Seed field of the parcel type polygon feature class is set to Yes for a parcel seed.

-- The parcel type of the parcel seed is derived from the surrounding enclosed loop of lines.
+- When using the Create Seeds command to create seeds, the parcel type of the parcel seed is derived from the surrounding enclosed loop of lines.

 If the enclosed loop contains lines from different parcel types, the seed is not created.